sblunt/orbitize/docs/index.rst

 orbitize!
 ==========

 Hello world!
-Welcome to the documentation for ``obitize``, a Python package for fitting orbits of directly imaged planets.
+Welcome to the documentation for ``orbitize``, a Python package for fitting orbits of directly imaged planets.

 **Contents**: